 It can take up to 24 hours for changes to take effect.
 So if users are still prompted to “Contact your administrator” when they try to add a guest to their team, access may not yet be ready.

-Are you using default settings in Office 365 groups, Azure Active Directory and SharePoint Online?
+Are you using default settings in Microsoft 365 groups, Azure Active Directory and SharePoint Online?
 Then following the above steps may be enough to set up guest access.
 If not, check out this guest access checklist from Microsoft for more details.

 Configure guest access in Microsoft Teams